SD-WAN: Threat or Opportunity?

 A growing number of service providers are capitalizing on rapidly growing demand by offering SD-WAN as a managed service to enterprise customers.

 Interested in offering SD-WAN as a managed service to enterprise customers, or learning more about SD-WAN?
-I invite you to watch this on-demand webinar I hosted with Lee Doyle, analyst at Doyle Research, where we discussed SD-WAN and its impact on service providers.
+You can download Lee Doyle's white paper on the topic, and I invite you to watch this on-demand webinar I hosted with Lee where we discussed SD-WAN and its impact on service providers.
 The session included:

 - Benefits of SD-WAN for enterprises